Labor Department Sues Oracle For Paying White Men More

 If that means, hiring more (or less) Asians/Blacks/Whites/Purples — so be it.

 Are they counting personnel on H1B visas?
-(Score:3)
+(Score:4, Interesting)

 I'm sorry, but changing (or choosing to enforce) the current rules does not magically level the playing field.
 If it did, minorities would long ago have stopped complaining that the system is rigged against them.
 Then again, the situation I've just described does leave itself open to manipulation by the "good ol' boy's club".